 Localization managers must have an overview of project costs.
 Your TMS needs to be transparent when it comes to presenting costs and savings for each individual project and for certain time periods.

-Thorough analytics and expense reports will help project managers improve their project workflow; like this, they don’t have to manually keep track of expenses.
+Thorough analytics and expense reports will help project managers improve their project workflow; because of this, they don’t have to manually keep track of expenses.
 Read more about keeping your costs transparent here.

-Integrations with other systems are extremely important because they help automate the process of translation and remove many individual steps and manual work.
+Integrations with other systems are extremely important because they help automate the process of translation and remove many individual steps and a great deal of manual work.
 With integrations that fit your IT ecosystem, translation projects will be automated and localized with minimal management time.

 Text United supports multiple integrations and you can read about all of them in detail in this article.

-Are you ready to reach for the Holy Grail of the Translation World?
+Are you ready to discover the Holy Grail of the Translation World?